Our customers have been hired by:

 - Microsoft Office skills

 Now—should you bombard each and every HR manager with a mile-long list of all the skills you’ve acquired since you started university?
+Should you pack your industrial resume with them?

 Definitely not.
 Instead, you need to tailor your resume to match the job description.
 Find the overlap between your skills and the ones you see on the job posting and only list those (those will be your resume keywords).